 So this week we’re in Derry, a place steeped in history and guaranteed to give you the warmest of receptions.
 Like their Donegal neighbours, the people here open their arms wide to welcome you and they love a good old fashioned get-together.
 Let’s start at the magnificent city walls.

 1. Derry City Walls

-Stepping outside the old city walls now for a visit to the impressive Guildhall. built in 1887.
-As well as being the local council chamber and the Mayor’s Parlour, it has been recently restored and is home to an impressive visitor experience, charting the history of the building and indeed the city.
+Stepping outside the old city walls now for a visit to the impressive Guildhall. built-in 1887.
+As well as being the local council chamber and the Mayor’s Parlour, it has been recently restored and is home to the impressive visitor experience, charting the history of the building and indeed the city.
 Feast your eyes on the wonderful stained glass windows and the impressive main hall organ.

 4. The Peace Bridge

 Just across from the Guildhall, you will find the impressive peace bridge which represents the coming together of communities and literally bridges a 400-year-old divide in the city.
 It opened in 2011 and is 235 meters long and is now the city’s most popular promenade.
 Take a seat on one of the bridge’s benches and watch the world go by.

 Derry City is the only place to be at Halloween and was recently voted the best Halloween destination in the world, beating off competition from Sleepy Hollow and Transylvania!
 The whole city comes out and takes over the streets in all their spooky finery.
 The party atmosphere at their Halloween festival is second to none!

 Time to get out of the city now and pay a visit to a true gem.
 Take an invigorating clifftop walk to Mussenden Temple, built-in 1785 as a summer library-what a wonderful place to read!
 The design is inspired by the Italian Temple of Vesta in Tivoli and perches 120ft above the Atlantic with stunning views over Downhill Strand.